 With the wood frame still on a flat work surface, lay the sheet of remesh wire on top of the backside (e.g. where your L-brackets are showing, if you used them).
 Once it is square along the frame, I suggest to screw down the corners first to prevent things from getting out of whack as you go.

 We use short wide-head cabinet screws to attach the remesh to the wood frame.
-Feel free to get creative with other methods, but this has worked swimmingly for us!
+Feel free to get creative with other methods (such as nailing in poultry netting staples), but this has worked swimmingly for us!
 Choose a junction or corner in the wire, and drill the screw in at a slight angle to pinch and hold the wire between the screw head and wood.
 Don’t over-tighten and strip the holes.
 Add screws every foot or so along the outer perimeter and also across your support beams.

 This is where using remesh is great.
 It is thin and light enough to hold securely using cabinet screws.
 Given its girth and weight, I don’t think this attachment method would work well with hog panel.